Learning Disability Today

 The guidelines are developed by an appointed independent advisory committee comprising health and social care professionals, patient organisations and individuals.

-As they use relevant, reliable and robust evidence, they are trusted by healthcare professionals.
-They also provide research recommendations for evidence gaps and ways to reduce health inequalities.
+Healthcare professionals trust them because they use relevant, reliable, and robust evidence.
+They also provide research recommendations for addressing evidence gaps and ways to reduce health inequalities.

-Registered stakeholders comprising organisations that have an interest in or represent people directly affected by the guideline topic are also allowed to influence recommendations at a consultation stage.
+Registered stakeholders comprising organisations interested in or representing people directly affected by the guideline topic are also allowed to influence recommendations at a consultation stage.

 How could the guidance be improved?